 Annual gifts at every level make a difference.
-Admissions, city support, and other earned revenue covers only 70% of annual operations and programming.
+Admissions, city support, and other earned revenue cover only 70% of annual operations and programming.
 Contributed revenue makes up the balance.
 Many companies match their employees’ gifts to nonprofit organizations.
 If your company has a matching gift program, your contribution can be generously increased and will do even more to support the Pratt Museum’s mission.
 The Museum’s tax identification number is 92-6002856.

 Charitable Lead Trusts and Charitable Remainder Trusts

 A charitable lead trust would generate funding for the Pratt Museum until the time comes to transfer the remainder of the fund to your heirs.
 In the meantime, taxes can be minimized.
 A charitable remainder trust can provide lifetime income to you or your heirs, along with some tax benefits.
 When the income payout period ends, the remainder of the trust flows to the Pratt Museum.
 For more information please contact Jennifer Gibbins, Executive Director, at (907) 435-3333 or firstname.lastname@example.org.
 Please consult your tax, legal or financial advisors before making estate planning decisions.